cheshire-cat-ai/docs/mkdocs/index.md

 | &#127757; Language model agnostic                               | &#128024; Long term memory                                     |
 | &#128640; Extendable via plugins in Python | 	&#128011; 100% [dockerized](https://docs.docker.com/get-docker/) |

-## Just an example, try it out now!
+## Try it out now!

-We have a Discord server, we use the Cat to support you, you can try the Cat here.
+We have a Discord server, and we use the Cat as our assistant to provide support.
+You can give the Cat a try by connecting to the [:fontawesome-brands-discord: Discord Server](https://discord.com/channels/1092359754917089350/1092360285056159814), mentioning @Cheshire Cat AI with 'blablabla,' and now, let the Cat know that we appreciate it.

-Connect to [:fontawesome-brands-discord: Discord Server](https://discord.com/channels/1092359754917089350/1092360285056159814), ask to @Cheshire Cat AI `blablabla` and now tell to the Cat that you like it (what can we do? put a +1 somewhere? github star?).
+_if you're curious about how it's implemented, check out this [use case]()_

-We uploaded this documentation link to the Cat, instructed to +1 when someone send a kudos to it and instructed to response only to documentation related questions.
+TODO: creare un canale specifico in discord così monitoriamo i passaggi?

-_(If you want to know how is implemented look at this `use case`)_
+TODO: What can we do?
+Can we give it a +1 somewhere, a GitHub star? something using a tool

 ## Get started now!